The 2027 pension IHT reform — what you need to know.

 The result: pensions are the only major UK asset class that avoids IHT entirely.
 Property, ISAs, bank accounts, general investments, and premium bonds are all within the estate.
 The pension is the exception — and for large pension pots, the tax saving is substantial.
 A £500,000 pot that would attract £200,000 in IHT if it were an ISA passes entirely IHT-free as a pension.

-What changes from April 2027
+What changes from 6 April 2027

-The proposed change means:
+The change means:

-The reform would not affect:
+The reform does not affect:

 - DB pensions (which pay a defined income, not a transferable pot)